-- Sheen Mount's Recruitment & Selection process commits to ensuring that the recruitment of staff is done equitably and robustly. - Sheen Mount's Pay Policy ensures Sheen Mount's commitment to compliance with the legislation, set out in the Equalities Act 2010, the Equal Pay Act 1970, the Employment Act 2002, the Part-Time Worker (Prevention of Less Favourable Treatment) Regulations 2000, the Fixed-

-- Term Employees (Prevention of Less Favourable Treatment) Regulations 2002, the Employment Act 2002 (Dispute Resolutions) and the Employment Act 2008. - Newly appointed staff are required to read and sign up to Sheen Mount's "Staff Code of Conduct" whereby they undertake to be inclusive and non-discriminatory in all aspects of behaviour. - As part of the Sheen Mount Induction Process; it is the responsibility of the Head/Deputy Head Teacher to make the all school policies accessible to new members of staff.
-The Inclusion Leader is responsible for ensuring new and temporary members of staff know their responsibilities around Equality and how to report an issue.
-Line Managers are overall responsible for these ensuring these actions have been completed before the induction check list can be signed off. - Sheen Mount does not currently record publish protected qualities related to staff as there are less than 150 members of staff. - The school has an Accessibility Policy which takes into consideration the need to, and commits to, ensuring the school continues making the school accessible. - There is a clause in the school catering contract which commits to complying with the provisions in the Equality Act. - The School lettings policy excludes use of school premises by any organisation which encourages discrimination and prejudice. - There is an equal opportunities statement in the School's Fit for Sport contract promoting equal opportunities and welcomes all children, regardless of gender, ability, race or religion. - Project Griffin (swimming pool enclosure project) seeks to create a cover over the existing swimming pool.
-This has been designed with accessibility to all at front of mind, ensuring that access can be gained into the building and swimming pool by all pupils. - The tender document that was issued for Project Griffin (the new swimming pool enclosure) includes an Equality clause which talks about the school being an equal opportunities employer, but also asks that the successful Tenderer will have their own equalities policy and comply fully with UK equality legislation.
+- Sheen Mount's Recruitment & Selection Policy commits to ensuring that the recruitment of staff is done equitably and robustly, and staff have undertaken safer recruitment. - Sheen Mount's Pay Policy ensures Sheen Mount's commitment to compliance with the legislation, set out in the Equalities Act 2010, the Equal Pay Act 1970, the Employment Act 2002, the Part-Time Worker (Prevention of Less Favourable Treatment) Regulations 2000, the Fixed-Term Employees (Prevention of Less Favourable Treatment) Regulations 2002, the Employment Act 2002 (Dispute Resolutions) and the Employment Act 2008. - Newly appointed staff are required to read and sign up to Sheen Mount's "Staff Code of Conduct", which in its opening line states that "At Sheen Mount Primary School we believe in creating a whole school culture that is safe and inclusive". - As part of the Sheen Mount Induction Process all new employees have to sign the school Equality Policy.
+All school policies are accessible to new members of staff on the public and staff websites.
+The Inclusion Leader is responsible for ensuring new and temporary members of staff know their responsibilities around Equality and how to report an issue. - Sheen Mount does not currently record or publish protected qualities related to staff as there are less than 150 members of staff. - The school has an Accessibility Plan and Policy which take into consideration the need to, and commits to, ensuring the school continues making the school accessible. - The school abides by the Equalities Act in its procurement process and uses its purchasing power to further the objectives of the Act.
+For example: - There is a clause in the school catering contract which commits to complying with the provisions in the Equality Act. - The School lettings policy excludes use of school premises by any organisation which encourages discrimination and prejudice. - The School's Fit for Sport (wrap around care) contract contains a statement promoting equal opportunities and welcomes all children, regardless of gender, ability, race or religion. - The school ensures that all building works and facilities improvements are designed with accessibility in mind.

-PART 3: OBJECTIVES
+PART 3: EQUALITY OBJECTIVES

-- 1. Celebrate diversity in our school and local community through a range of school events, such as assemblies, classroom teaching and multi-cultural evenings. - 2.
-Focus on ensuring that children on the SEN register are making holistic progress so that they achieve their full potential. - 3.
+- 1. Respect and celebrate diversity in our school and local community, and help to build and maintain respectful relationships throughout our school community through a range of school events, such as assemblies, classroom teaching and multi-cultural activities. - 2.
+Focus on ensuring that children on the SEN register are making holistic progress. - In 21/22 review methodologies for identifying SEN support children to ensure that all children who required support have been identified and their progress monitored. - 3.
 Continue to promote equality and a culture of inclusivity; pro-actively anticipate and address the needs of any individuals or groups to ensure that all pupils are treated equally and have equal access to opportunities.